 High Knee Lunge on Bosu Ball

 Exercise / Hip, Leg

-High Knee Lunge on Bosu Ball is a challenging bodyweight exercise that combines strength, stability and balance.
+The Reverse Lunge with Knee Raise on a Bosu Ball is a challenging unilateral bodyweight exercise that combines strength, stability and balance.
 This exercise targets multiple muscle groups, including the quadriceps, hamstrings, glutes, and core muscles.
+The unstable surface of the BOSU intensifies muscle activation in the legs and core, while the knee raise adds an athletic, functional component.
+It’s ideal for athletes, rehab clients, and anyone looking to improve single-leg strength and control.

+High Knee Lunge on Bosu Ball